pastreb/HCI-Spatial-Arrangement-in-Video-Conferencing/README.md

   - User Scenario:
     - Since the pandemic began she can't visit her friends anymore
     - They use Zoom to chat with each other and have a drink, when the children finally leave again for their afternoon classes
-    - Thankfully one of her friends'husbands works in IT, so they had him set it up for them
+    - Thankfully one of her friends' husbands works in IT, so they had him set it up for them
-    - If anything doesn't work, the only way she know how to get it running agin is by restarting the computer
+    - If anything doesn't work, the only way she knows how to get it running again is by restarting the computer
 - Casual User: [Silvano da Silva Jovanotti](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/Persona_%20Average%20User.pdf)
   - Is an average tech-user
   - User Scenario:
     - Silvano has had a stressful day (again)
-    - Only one more meeting with his coworkers from China and the USA and he is done for the day
+    - Only one more meeting with his co-workers from China and the USA and he is done for the day
-    - He's eager to head home to his favourite sofa and watch his team win the footbull cup tonight
+    - He's eager to head home to his favourite sofa and watch his team win the football cup tonight
     - Unfortunately, all participants are late again and he is the one to blame
     - To his luck, the meeting is working properly and no other errors occur
 - Power User: [Raphael Yamamoto](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/Persona_Poweruser.pdf)
   - Studied Computer Science
   - User Scenario:
-    - Rapha, as his freinds call him, uses Discord to talk to the other players on their minecraft server
+    - Rapha, as his friends call him, uses Discord to talk to the other players on their minecraft server
     - He has been streaming for 3 hours straight and made a decent amount of money through donations
     - Currently, they are working on a big project, and they are trying to coordinate with 24 different people
     - He grabs an energy drink